Stephen Ehikian: Workforce reductions

 On February 24, 2025, Ehikian warned employees that the agency would be conducting a reduction in force and was also seeking to offer employees Voluntary Early Retirement Authority (VERA).

-On Saturday, March 1, 2025, the GSA eliminated 18F, a digital consulting office within GSA's Technology Transformation Services (TTS), and fired its 70 tech workers at 1 a.m.
+On Saturday, March 1, 2025, the GSA eliminated 18F, a digital consulting office within GSA's Technology Transformation Services (TTS), and fired its 70 tech workers at 1:00 a.m.
 18F employees reported that they had been locked out of their computers and emails, and that they could not find out where to return equipment.
 18F had previously been the target of false claims from rightwing activists and from Elon Musk that it was a far-left cell inside the government.

-On March 3, 2025, the GSA issued reduction-in-force notices to approximately 600 employees with nearly 40% of the staff at its San Francisco, CA office being let go.
+On March 3, 2025, the GSA issued reduction-in-force notices to approximately 600 employees with nearly 40% of the staff at its San Francisco office being let go.
 Then, on March 5, 2025 the agency issued reduction-in-force notices to more than 90% of its 200 employees at the northwest region of its Public Buildings Service.
-On March 6, 2025 the GSA issued notices to nearly all its staffers (over 100 staffers) at the Office of the Chief Financial Officer in the Washington DC area.
+On March 6, 2025 the GSA issued notices to nearly all its staffers (over 100 staffers) at the Office of the Chief Financial Officer in the Washington, D.C. area.

-On March 3, 2025, Ehikian closed at least 5 regional offices of the fine arts and historic preservation units at the GSA, and placed more than half roughly 36 staffers on leave pending their terminations.
+On March 3, 2025, Ehikian closed at least five regional offices of the fine arts and historic preservation units at the GSA, and placed more than 36 staffers on leave pending their terminations.
 The group preserved and maintained over 26,000 pieces of art owned by the federal government.

 By May 2025, over 2,100 GSA employees had accepted deferred resignations and the GSA had laid off about 1,000 employees for a total reduction of nearly 25% of its workforce.

 Ehikian stated that the workforce reductions were about "moving people from maybe lower productivity roles to a higher productivity in the private sector."